Old-school hip-hop: Musical characteristics and themes

-Old-school hip hop is noted for its relatively simple rapping techniques, compared to later hip hop music.
+Old-school hip-hop is noted for its relatively simple rapping techniques, compared to later hip-hop.
 Artists such as Melle Mel would use few syllables per bar of music, with simple rhythms and a moderate tempo.

 Much of the subject matter of old-school hip-hop centers around partying and having a good time.
-In the book How to Rap, Immortal Technique explains how party content played a big part in old-school hip hop: "hip-hop was born in an era of social turmoil... in the same way that slaves used to sing songs on a plantation... that's the party songs that we used to have".
+In the book How to Rap, Immortal Technique explains how party content played a big part in old-school hip-hop: "hip-hop was born in an era of social turmoil... in the same way that slaves used to sing songs on a plantation... that's the party songs that we used to have".

 Battle rap was also a part of the old-school hip-hop aesthetic.
 While discussing battle rapping, Esoteric said, "a lot of my stuff stems from old school hip-hop, braggadocio ethic".
 A famous old-school hip-hop battle occurred in December 1981, when Kool Moe Dee challenged Busy Bee Starski.
 Busy Bee Starski's defeat by the more complex raps of Kool Moe Dee meant that "no longer was an MC just a crowd-pleasing comedian with a slick tongue; he was a commentator and a storyteller". in the documentary Beef, KRS-One also credits this as creating a shift in rapping.